- Identify Why is Pizza Dough Not Stretching

 Learning to fix this problem is simple if you look for the warning signs of what your pizza dough is telling you.

 Trying a new pizza dough recipe may be misleading, and some steps are purposely left out.
-If you’ve followed all of the ingredients and steps and are getting unsatisfactory results, you’ll need to fix it quickly!
+If you’ve followed all the ingredients and steps and are getting unsatisfactory results, you’ll need to fix it quickly!

 So let’s hear what your dough got to say!

-Identify Why the Dough is Not Stretching
+Identify Why is Pizza Dough Not Stretching

 It’s fair enough that pizza dough cannot talk to you, but the overall texture is always a good thing to check.